pomelyu/MLFinal/README.md

 ```
 MLFinal
 ```
-In first time, Default training data would be loaded in workspace automatically.
-Then select appropriate training model.
+Then, select appropriate training model, validation set and trainng set.
 If the there has been the model in /save, MLFinal would use the result immediately.
 Otherwise, delete the corresponding model in /save, and MLFinal would training data use the model again.
-Finally, type [P] to predict.
-Since there are no labels in test data, the prediction has no meaning.

 ```
 [1] Linear SVM with 5-fold validation in C = [1 0.1 0.01 0.001 0.0001].
 [4] Gaussian SVM using downsampling with 5-fold validation in Gimma = [10 100 1000] and C = [0.1 1 10].
+[7] Multi-class Adaboost

 [R] to read training data.
 If data already in ./save/, just use it.
 [T] to read test data.
 If data already in ./save/, just use it.
 [P] Predict.
-You shoud run training before predict.
 [C] Calculate Ein of training data with specific model
 [E] Quit
 ```